dayeonjung5294/dayeonjung5294.github.io/_posts/2025-10-04-real_analysis-lecture1.md

 ---
 layout: post
-title: "Real Analysis Lecture 0 — What is an Integral?"
+title: "Real Analysis Lecture 0: Introduction and Motivation for Measure"
 date: 2025-10-05
 categories: [Real_analysis]
 use_math: True
 ---

-# 📘 Lecture 0: Introduction and Motivation for Measure

 ## (00a) What is an Integral?